Holdy/pal_id/index.md

 <em>NOTE: 'petrol' seems like we're forgetting diesel and LPG, but they're all petrol(ium) at heart.</em>

-These prefixes are used when a company has deviated from its core business. other prefixes we will see are:
+These prefixes like (petrol) are used when a company has deviated from its core business. other prefixes we will see are:

  `(pharmacy)` - differentiates from 'normal' co-op stores.

  `(mobile)` - differentiates (for example) skys phone/sim/tablet business from the TV channel

  `(parking)` - For stores with a pay-and-display carpark, or government carparks.

+ `(atm)` - Always used on cash machines

+ So far we've covered physical stores, but we can also do web:

+`tesco.com~online~gb` we may know its a bricks-and-mortar store, but we don't know where `tesco.com~_~gb` and if we're not sure `tesco.com~~gb`